Easy Preschool Math with a Recycled Muffin Pan

 Privacy and Disclosure for information on cookies and affiliates

-Child-led play can easily be included in your daily schedule with materials you have on hand.
-This includes supporting early math skills with fun activities.
+Child-led math play can easily be included in your daily schedule with materials you have on hand.

 - Preschool math play helps build early counting and sorting skills, as well number recognition.